VGraupera/1on1-questions/README.md

 * Tell me about your family/weekend/ activities?
 * Tell me about your week – what’s it been like?
 * What can I do to make your day better?
-* What do you do in your free time?
 * What do you like to do in your free time?
 What are your hobbies?
 * What have you been doing for fun lately?
 * What would you like to focus on at this meeting?